IBM/hyperprotect/README.md

 	dracut --regenerate-all --force --verbose

+### Enable the hpcs-for-luks-wipe service
+For additional security the hpcs-for-luks-wipe service can be enabled to revoke the keys after the encrypted devices have been opened during boot.

+		systemctl enable hpcs-for-luks-wipe

 ### Kernel cmdline

 Use grubby to set the kernel command line.
 For example:

 	grubby --update-kernel=0 --args="ro console=tty0 console=ttyS0,115200n8 no_timer_check net.ifnames=0 rd.hpcs-for-luks rd.neednet=1 root=/dev/mapper/rootpart rd.luks.name=21b37968-31ee-4893-8c6a-bf16dcfbbf5a=rootpart ip=dhcp"

-The value of `rd.luks.name` is the UUID of an encrypted LUKS partition and the `root` value is the name of the Device Mapper device that dm-crypt will create for the opened LUKS partition.
-This value should match the name used on the `root` kernel parameter.
+The value of `rd.luks.name` is the UUID of an encrypted LUKS partition and the `rootpart` value is the name of the Device Mapper device that dm-crypt will create for the opened LUKS partition.
+This value should match the name used on the `rootpart` kernel parameter.

 #### Network